serraict/serraict.github.io/_drafts/crystal-clear.md

 ---
 {% include JB/setup %}

 Software is a cooperative, economical game [find exact quote].
 People and Trust ...
-These are fluffy (tiger and scread team lead facing fluffy the first time) https://youtu.be/Se0P2z2UiVg?t=1019
+These are fluffy (tiger and scared team lead facing fluffy the first time) https://youtu.be/Se0P2z2UiVg?t=1019

 Comparison of methodologies (scrum and rup).